 Here are three simple and meaningful things we can all do to be kinder, more welcoming of change, and less judge-y of ourselves and those around us:

-- Give yourself permission to be happy.
+- Be happy.
 This is a strange world we live in.
 Don’t let that stop you from finding a smile and sharing a kind word.
 Be nice to people and don’t judge others for their decisions to live as they wish, as long as they are not hurting someone else.

-- Have courage to do something in a new way.
+- Have courage to try something new.
 Others will always have an opinion.
 If you do something different than you’ve done before, I feel like it’s natural for people to be curious.
 That’s not necessarily a judgment or a worry that you are wrong to eat better, exercise, or go to bed earlier.
 It’s a chance for you to be proud of your decision to look after yourself, and perhaps inspire others through being a role model.
 You don’t need to be their teacher or judge them.
-Just do your thang.
+Just do your “thang”.
 And let them see you thrive.
 Maybe they’ll be inspired to do the same themselves.